nathanlarsen1/PacketCaptureTCPDUMPLinux/README.md

 <br />
 </p>

 The Ethernet network interface is identified by the entry with the `eth` prefix.
 I used `tcpdump` to identify the interface options available for packet capture.
-Discovered that eth0 interface was available.</br></br>
+I discovered that eth0 interface was available.</br></br>

 <p align="center">
 <img src="https://i.imgur.com/RwHOLAc.png" height="100%" width="100%" alt="Open the file that contains the allow list"/>